hashgraph/did-sdk-java/README.md

 Please refer to the [README](/examples/appnet-api-server/README.md) file of the appnet project for more details.

 ## Contributing

-TODO: To be reviewed by Hedera team (contributing guide based on hedera-sdk-java).

 We welcome participation from all developers!
 For instructions on how to contribute to this repo, please review the [Contributing Guide](/CONTRIBUTING.md).